davidlaewen/compiler-construction/README.md

 # SPL Compiler

 ## To Do
+Parsing:
+- [ ] Prevent function calls in global variable declarations(?)
+- [ ] Alternatively, allow function calls in global var decls, but then we need to allow them to be interspersed with the function decls, and include them in the call graph analysis
+- [ ] What if global variables and functions are mutually defined?
+That is, the variable declaration calls a function which refers to the variable in the function body.
+- [ ] Remove `mutual { ... }` syntax, since mutually defined groups are now
+      automatically determined by the call graph analysis

 Code gen:
 - [ ] Equality and printing
 - [ ] Prelude with printing and comparison implementations